coraharmonica/blisscribe/readme.md

 ![other](https://github.com/coraharmonica/blisscribe/blob/master/main/bliss_web/bliss_app/bliss_webapp/blisscribe_py/sample%20translations/quickbrownfox_other.png?raw=true)

-Blisscribe is currently maintained in Python 3.6 (as of 06/22/2018).
+Blisscribe is currently maintained in Python 3.6 (as of 06/22/2018), with backwards compatibility for Python 2.7 and above.
 To learn more about Blisscribe, visit the website:  blisscribe.tumblr.com.
 You can also contact me through Blisscribe at blisscribe [at] gmail [dot] com.